View of Toledo from San Ildefonso with the Alcazar (left) and the Cathedral (right)

 Iglesia de San Ildefonso, a Jesuit church: (left) façade; (right) dome

 The construction of the church began in 1629, but it was not completed until 1765.
-The length of time which occurred to finish the building testifies to the decline of Toledo after King Philip II established the capital of his kingdom at Madrid in 1561.
+The length of time which occurred to finish the building testifies to the decline of Toledo after King Philip II moved the capital of his kingdom to Madrid in 1561.